 I managed to pull my sh*t together and arrived at a farm campsite 2 miles from Trowbridge, barely able to speak, close to tears, and ate the only food I had left for my tea (pate, 2 cheese slices a plum and a bag of crisps) I didn’t even care, all I wanted was Kcals so I could go to sleep, which thankfully happened at 6.30pm.
 A forgettable day, Bath.

 I woke up brand new the next day.
-Sleep really does help in a mini crisis.
-Had the best 2 days just chilling by the river, jogging around the fields (ok well, one attempted jog, back and forth up the same lane as the long grass on the rest of the route itched my legs!), eating the nicest bean salad (lidl) and sitting in the sun.
+Sleep really does help in a mini-crisis.
+Had the best 2 days just chilling by the river, jogging around the fields (ok well, one attempted to jog, back and forth up the same lane as the long grass on the rest of the route itched my legs!), eating the nicest bean salad (Lidl) and sitting in the sun.

 Luckily Chilham brought it back to the good.
 A lovely little place, public toilets open 7.30/8am (OMG I need to get a life), and you can park for free for 23 hours in their carpark just 2 minutes walk from the town.
 Cute little café’s, nice main street and if you walk far enough (20minutes), there’s a lovely little picnic spot next to the river by the old water mill.

 So then after 12 days it was time to venture to mainland Europe!
 Eek!
 Was I ready?
 Was it ready?
 Got the 6.40am ferry from Dover – again, missing traffic is the best way to travel – had no clue what I was doing on reaching the port, I’d plugged in only “Dover” to Jane, and had realised in time that she was taking me to Dover centre – not Dover port – why can’t she read my mind?!
 I wholeheartedly did what any normal clueless first-time ferry goer with no back seat driver would do – follow the car in front.
 Thank you ford escort, he took me right to the ferry door.
 Dover is intimidating!